rb1econ/send-it/README.md

 ### `yarn test:ci`

-Runs the tests on ci -- current use: I gave netlify the build command `yarn test:ci && yarn build` .<br />
+Runs the tests on ci.
+The current build command on netlify is `yarn test:ci && yarn build` .<br />

 ### `yarn build`